-Substantially all of our existing stockholders are subject to lock-up agreements with the underwriters of this offering that restrict the stockholders' ability to transfer shares of our common stock for at least

-180 days from the date of this prospectus.
+Substantially all of our existing stockholders are subject to lock-up agreements with the underwriters of this offering that restrict the stockholders' ability to transfer shares of our common stock for at least 180 days from the date of this prospectus.
 The lock-up agreements limit the number of shares of common stock that may be sold immediately following the public offering.
-Subject to certain limitations, approximately 16,171,750 shares will become eligible for sale upon expiration of the lock-up period, as calculated and described in more detail in the section entitled "Shares Eligible for Future Sale".
+Subject to certain limitations, approximately shares will become eligible for sale upon expiration of the lock-up period.
 In addition, shares issued or issuable upon exercise of options and warrants vested as of the expiration of the lock-up period will be eligible for sale at that time.
 Sales of stock by these stockholders could have a material adverse effect on the trading price of our common stock.